Skip Ribbon Commands

 For all external assessments, except for General Mathematics Examination 1 and the Music Composition and Music Inquiry externally assessed tasks, an anomalous grade check is undertaken before issuing final results.
 Indicative grades provided by the school, if they are statistically reliable, are used to identify student assessments with anomalous grades.
 The relevant chief assessor’s panel reconsiders these students’ assessments.

-The anomalous grades check highlights where the student’s examination outcome is substantially different from that predicted from one or more of the:
+The anomalous grades check highlights where the student’s examination outcome is substantially different from that predicted by one or more of the following:

-• other examination assessment in the study for studies with more than one external assessment.
+• another examination assessment in the study for studies with more than one external assessment.

 In each case, the differences must be statistically significant.

-Schools can run a report through VASS that lists those students whose scripts or recordings were forwarded to the chief assessor’s panel for final determination.
+Schools can run a VASS report that lists those students whose scripts or recordings were forwarded to the chief assessor’s panel for final determination.

 All student work is submitted to the VCAA electronically in accordance with the specifications and guidelines provided for each study and on the dates published in the Important administrative dates.
-Teachers are required to make an initial assessment of a student’s work against the published criteria using the marking sheet provided.
-These initial teacher scores are entered on VASS and are used by the VCAA for quality assurance when marking external assessments.
+Teachers must make an initial assessment of a student’s work against the published criteria using the marking sheet provided.
+These initial teacher scores are entered on VASS and are used by the VCAA for quality assurance purposes and to inform marking of external assessments.

-All externally assessed tasks are independently marked by at least 2 assessors and are subject to discrepancy marking if required.
-Anomalous grade marking programs are not applied to all EATs, however additional checks are conducted for quality of marking and, where applicable, compliance issues and authentication of student work.
+At least 2 assessors independently mark all externally assessed tasks.
+If required, the marking is subject to discrepancy marking.
+Anomalous grade marking programs are not applied to all externally assessed tasks.
+However, additional checks are conducted for quality of marking and, where applicable, compliance issues and authentication of student work.
 Student work may be reassessed as a result of these processes.

 For more detailed information about the Music Composition, Music Inquiry or Extended Investigation externally assessed task, refer to the relevant study pages on the VCAA website.